-To refer to an individual element of an array, use a subscript expression, as described in Section 5.2.5.
+To refer to an individual element of an array, use a subscript expression, discussed in Section 5.2.5.

-/ Example 1 / int scores[10], game;
+int scores[10], game;

-Example 1 declares an array variable named scores with 10 elements, each of which has int type.
+Example 1 defines an array variable named scores with 10 elements, each of which has int type.
 The variable named game is declared as a simple variable with int type.